 As I drive to North Park from Downtown, I wind up Pershing Dr. with Balboa Park to my left, and the quaint homes of South Park to my right.
 As I make my way up to 30th, I’m welcomed by beautiful craftsman homes and a contemporary complex, which houses San Diego-staple establishments like Underbelly, Influx and Modern Times Brewery.
 Now, this is sooo San Diego.
 The main cross streets of North Park are 30th and University, and the vibe here is still up-and-coming, yet funky and busy.
 You’ll see that street art adorns many of the commercial building walls, and you won’t find many chain establishments.
 The culture of North Park screams independent style, and “screw mainstream!”
 This is why we love it.
 There are many reasons to come to North Park, but if nothing else, come for the food and events.
-Here’s a list of our favorite restaurants and bars in North Park!
+And if you’re stuck on where to find the best, take a San Diego tour through this neighborhood!

 San Diego has a long-standing Mexican background, and the culture reigns strong today.
 From Lucha Libre themes to a gourmet spin on the original street taco to the authentic flavors of mole and mezcal, in North Park, you can embark on the best Mexican food journey you’ve ever been on, and you won’t even have to take a car!

 For great tacos, my favorite places happen to be almost right next to each other.
 City Tacos is a tiny hole-in-the-wall place, but the tacos will blow you away!
 The Borrego (Pulled lamb with wild mushrooms, cotija cheese, tomato, cilantro and fried leeks in a chipotle cream sauce on a house-made corn tortilla) is my favorite, but have at any of them.
 The menu is extensive on just tacos, including vegetarian options, but I promise you won’t want anything else.
 A couple of doors down, you’ll run into Lucha Libre, a Mexican wrestling-themed taco shop offering some of the best surf & turf tacos and burritos, in addition to at least 6 types of Cali-burritos in their menu!
 Just check out their yelp reviews for further praise.